Schneider Trophy: The UK win

 In 1931 the British government withdrew support, but a private donation of £100,000 from the wealthy and ultra-patriotic Lucy, Lady Houston, allowed Supermarine to compete.
 When the French and Italian teams dropped out, leaving no other competitors, the British team flew the course alone on 13 September and won the coveted Schneider Trophy outright, having beaten the time record from the 1929 competition.
 Reportedly half a million spectators lined the beachfronts.
 The Italian, French, and German entrants failed to ready their aircraft in time for the competition.
 The remaining British team set both a new world speed record of 610 km/h and won the trophy outright with a third straight win.
 The following days saw the winning Supermarine S.6B further break the world speed record twice, making it the first craft to break the 400 mph barrier on 29 September at an average speed of 655.8 km/h.

-Although the British team had secured the trophy for the UK permanently with the 1931 uncontested win, development of the other 1931 entrants continued.
+Although the British team had secured the trophy for the UK permanently with the 1931 uncontested win, the development of the other 1931 entrants continued.
 The proposed Italian entrant (the Macchi M.C.72), which had pulled out of the contest due to engine problems, later went on to set two new world speed records with the help of British fuel expert Rod Banks, who had worked on the Rolls Royce R engine of the S6B.
-In April 1933 (over Lake Garda, in northern Italy) it set a record with a speed of 682.36 km/h.
+In April 1933 it set a record over Lake Garda in northern Italy with a speed of 682.36 km/h.
 Eighteen months later in the same venue, it broke the 700 km/h barrier with an average speed of 709.202 km/h.
 Both times the plane was piloted by Francesco Agello.
 This speed remains the fastest speed ever attained by a piston-engined seaplane.

 For a complete list of the aircraft which competed in the competitions, see List of Schneider Trophy aircraft.